superpaik/LAH-LMMSAdditionalHotKeys/README.md

 The object of the project is to have additional hotkeys for LMMS.<br>
 Actions are implemented using AutoHotKey: https://www.autohotkey.com/ <br><br>
-Developed and tested on LMMS 1.2.2.
+Developed and tested on LMMS 1.2.2 and Windows 10 64bits.
 Since it uses GUI elements Ids it may not work on other LMMS versions.<br>

 Inspired after checking the https://enhancementsuite.me/ project, that is something similar but for Ableton Live. <br>